Strategies for Effective Construction Workforce Planning

 1. Get out of spreadsheets

 There’s no denying that spreadsheets can be a powerful tool for storing and analyzing data.
-They are a blank slate for you, or someone in your organization, to create, update, and analyze a database to center your construction workforce planning around.
-However, when you start to look at spreadsheets through the lens of “good enough,” you’re able to immediately identify ways they will continually fall short.
+They are a blank slate for you or someone in your organization to create, update, and analyze a database to center your construction workforce planning around.
+However, looking at spreadsheets through the lens of “good enough,” you can identify ways they will fall short immediately.

-Maintaining your data takes forever – Spreadsheets will often be created, updated, and maintained by a single member of your operations team.
-In fact, that team member will often hesitate to allow access to the workforce and projects spreadsheets simply out of fear that someone will make an unwanted change.
-On top of the hours it would take to isolate and fix unwanted changes, this team member will also spend countless unseen hours every week keeping spreadsheets up to date.
+Maintaining your data takes forever – Spreadsheets will often be created, updated, and maintained by a single operations team member.
+That team member will often hesitate to allow access to the workforce and project spreadsheets simply out of fear that someone will make an unwanted change.
+On top of the hours it would take to isolate and fix unwanted changes, this team member will also spend countless hours weekly keeping spreadsheets up to date.

-“It was super tedious to update each spreadsheet and do analysis of one in conjunction with another and projecting future work was very difficult.
-The overall process [of resource planning] was time consuming.”
+“It was super tedious to update each spreadsheet and analyze one in conjunction with another, and projecting future work was very difficult.
+The overall process [of resource planning] was time-consuming.”

 — ERIC LIBBY, PROJECT EXECUTIVE @ WISE CONSTRUCTION

 They stifle collaboration – Have you ever needed to analyze data in a spreadsheet built by someone else?
-They generally become highly personalized applications that very few people outside of its creator can comprehend.
+They generally become highly personalized applications that few people outside its creator can comprehend.

 There’s a reason that the team member responsible for maintaining your spreadsheets hesitates to share them.
 With strategic workforce planning becoming a more collaborative team effort, the controls around sharing spreadsheets haven’t kept up.
-If your team isn’t able to take an active role in updating and monitoring your project and workforce data, it means every time you sit down for a workforce planning meeting – you’re starting from scratch.
+If your team can’t take an active role in updating and monitoring your project and workforce data, it means you’re starting from scratch every time you sit down for a workforce planning meeting.

 No visibility – 90% of spreadsheets are used for data analysis – a major part of that is picking up on trends to better predict company needs in the future.
 For construction, that means being able to visualize, in an instant, where a new project can fit in with the company’s timeline and the impact it will have on their workforce needs.
 It also means being able to see the impact of changes made to current projects and how that will affect day-to-day processes and allocations.
 Spreadsheets offer a place to store data, but unfortunately, seeing the impact of that data clearly and concisely is where those systems fall short.

 Getting out of spreadsheets is a strategy?
 Well, no. You shouldn’t abandon your data altogether.
-The second part of this strategy is to consolidate your project and workforce data and migrate it to construction specific software that was designed to fill the gaps that spreadsheets can’t.
-Tools like Bridgit Bench were built from the ground up for construction workforce planning and provide a high visual, accessible “workforce hub.”
-It allows users to assign different permission levels and get more team members engaged in your workforce planning without the risk of unwanted changes or human error.
+The second part of this strategy is to consolidate your project and workforce data and migrate it to construction-specific software designed to fill the gaps that spreadsheets can’t.
+Tools like Bridgit Bench were built from the ground up for construction workforce planning and provide a highly visual, accessible “workforce hub.”
+It allows users to assign different permission levels and engage more team members in your workforce planning without the risk of unwanted changes or human error.

 “Before Bridgit Bench, everyone would leave personnel meetings exhausted because we were dealing with relatively fixed resources.
 Now, everyone is more engaged.”